Medically reviewed by Drugs.com. Last updated on Jul 28, 2023.

 A doctor must diagnose the four anal disorders described here.
 Once the diagnosis is made, your treatment may or may not involve surgery, depending on the specific disorder.
 If surgery is necessary, your doctor will use whatever type of anesthesia is appropriate to help prevent you from feeling pain in this very sensitive area.

-Thrombosed external hemorrhoid - Usually this will slowly disappear on its own.
+- Thrombosed external hemorrhoid - Usually this will slowly disappear on its own.
 The process can be hastened by taking a fiber supplement to soften the stool, as well as by taking frequent warm water soaks ("sitz baths").
-If the hemorrhoid is unusually painful, the doctor may carry out a limited operation under local anesthesia to remove the clotted hemorrhoid.
+If the hemorrhoid is unusually painful, the doctor may carry a minor surgical procedure under local anesthesia to remove the clotted hemorrhoid.

 Call your doctor promptly whenever you have rectal bleeding or any bloody discharge from the anus.
 Even if you have been treated for a bleeding fissure in the past, it is always safer for your doctor to determine the best course of action.
 This is especially true if you are over age 40, when there is an increase in the risk of rectal bleeding from colorectal cancer and other serious digestive diseases.